CESNET/DhusPytools/README.md

 **Authentication**: Basic auth is resolved automatically by the Requests library by reading a **~/.netrc** file.
 Make sure to set up the correct entries (Sentinel and STAC host URL) there.

+# Remove STAC entry
+Sometimes, data get removed in the odata catalogue (either expire, or were found invalid).
+Upon their deletion in the odata catalogue, we need to remove their STAC entry from a STAC catalogue.
+This script takes the product title (including prefix which was set on creation of the entry) and removes it from the STAC catalogue.

+### Configuration
+The configuration file is again in the **sentinel_config.yml**, where STAC host needs to be set and authentication in the **~/.netrc** file must be provided.